ChatGPT for Doctors: How to Use AI in Your Practice in 2026

 Ambient tools listen to a physician-patient conversation and produce a clinical note from the audio.
 The clinician does not type, paste, or prompt.
 The tool captures the visit as it happens.

-Ambient AI scribes use LLMs as a core component.
+Ambient scribes use LLMs as a core component.
 The surrounding setup is not the same as ChatGPT:

 • Real-time capture.
 The tool listens during the visit and processes audio through medical language models.
 The note comes from the conversation, not from a post-visit summary.